ncalliencsu/ST-558---Data-Science-for-Statisticians/Practice Files/README.md

 This is the third change from R Studio and it should say Norman Allie made the change.

 This is the fourth change from R Studio made from the Laptop this time.

+This is the fifth change from R Studio made from the Monster this time.